-On behalf of the Swiss Federal Office of Energy, Swissolar is mandated to survey the Swiss solar market and publish the annual installed capacity in the report: "Statistiques de l'énergie solaire: Année de reference 2021".
-The data is based on a survey amongst 336 companies active in the PV and solar thermal market.
-About 95% of installers, importers/distributers and manufacturers are estimated to be covered in this annual market survey
+On behalf of the Swiss Federal Office of Energy, Swissolar is mandated to survey the Swiss solar market and publish the annual installed capacity in the report: "Statistiques de l'énergie solaire: Année de reference 2022".
+The data is based on a survey amongst 398 companies active in the PV and solar thermal market.
+About 95% of installers, importers/distributers and manufacturers are estimated to be covered in this annual market survey.

-In 2021, 685 MWp of PV capacity were installed compared to 475 MWp in 2020.
-It is the second year in a row where the installed capacity undergoes a close to 50% increase compared to the previous year .
+In 2022, 1'084 MWp of PV capacity were installed compared to 684 MWp in 2021.
+It is close to 60% increase compared to the previous year, better than in 2021 (+43,4%) and 2020 (+46.2%).